AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 * `/bullet-config best-finder` can be used to set a roll given to the people who find the most Truth Bullets.
 If this is not given, no role will be handed out to those who find the most, though as of right now, a message for who sent the most is still sent.
 * `/bullet-config announce-best-finders` toggles whether or not the bot will announce who found the most Truth Bullets at the end of an investigation.
 This is on by default.
 * `/bullet-config mode` allows you to change how Truth Bullets can be discovered.
 By default, they can be discovered through sending messages and through `/bda-investigate`, but you can change this so that only `/bda-investigate` works.
+* `/bullet-config thread-behavior` adjusts how threads are handled during investigations.
+By default, threads are treated as separate channels, but you can change this so that they inherit the parent channel's Truth Bullets.
 * `/bullet-config names` allows you to change how Truth Bullets (and the Best Finder) are named in *public-facing* messages.
 * `/bullet-config toggle` turns on or off triggering Truth Bullets.
 This'll be important later.